Sahithi1010/portfolio/README.md

 ## Work Experience
 **Data Analyst @ Cognizant Technology Solutions(_Sep 2022-Jun2023_)**

 _As part of a dynamic seven-person team, I played a crucial role in revolutionizing Union Bank's data management practices.
-This project encompassed the entire data lifecycle, from collection to analysis, and had a significant impact on the bank's operations._
+This project encompassed the entire data lifecycle, from collection to analysis, and significantly impacted the bank's operations._

 - I engineered a robust data pipeline that streamlined the collection and cleansing of financial data.
 This system increased data accuracy by 30% and reduced processing time by 40%, enabling more timely decision-making.
 - Leveraging my expertise in database management, I redesigned the bank's data storage architecture.
 This optimization improved query performance by 50% and reduced storage costs by 25%, enhancing overall system efficiency.